knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 We have enforced very strict rules in all our apps regarding cache headers and run them through filtering removing headers we do not want.
 This is important!
 Rogue expires headers can wreak havoc on a caching solution such as this.
 The short version is this:

-* We do not use expires.
+* We do not use _expires_.
 Ever.
-* Cache-control is used, along with Age.
-Extension Channel-maxage communicates the TTL for _this_ object to varnish.
+* _Cache-control_ is used, along with _Age_.
+Extension _channel-maxage_ communicates the TTL for _this_ object to varnish.
 When Varnish receives a request, the age of the object is compared to the channel-maxage, and this determines wether a cached copy is returned, of a new one is fetched.
 Extension max-age is used to set a reasonable default for browsers (Varnish does not use this) to facilitate debugging.
-* Cache-control groups are added for all necessary keywords for invalidating the cache for a multitude of scenarios, see example.
+* _Cache-control groups_ are added for all necessary keywords for invalidating the cache for a multitude of scenarios, see example.

 ### Example

-The app foo generates complete web pages, meant for the end user browser.
+The app _foo_ generates complete web pages, meant for the end user browser.
 The data comes from severals systems.
 One is the data backend, connected to the CMS for the relevant publication.
 One other is for ad information and a third for static menu and footer data.
 These are HTTP requests done in the backend when serving up the page.
 All these responses have cache-control groups on them, relevant for the app serving them.
 These are then aggregated up the chain and gets added to the final responseto varnish.
 Varnish removes them on the way out to the browser, replacing them with "must-revalidate" so the browser always asks Varnish for a fresh copy.
 But these groups are stored with the object in Varnish and can be used to invalidate the object, on demand.
 Allow me to illustrate:

 {% highlight bash %}
 {% endhighlight %}